Here are some frequently asked questions. Hope you find your answer here :-)

 Why would I want to use gRPC?

 The main usage scenarios:

 Google has been using a lot of the underlying technologies and concepts in gRPC for a long time.
 The current implementation is being used in several of Google’s cloud products and Google externally facing APIs.
-It is also being used by Square, Netflix, CoreOS, Docker, Cockroachdb, Cisco, Juniper Networks and many other organizations and individuals.
+It is also being used by Square, Netflix, CoreOS, Docker, CockroachDB, Cisco, Juniper Networks and many other organizations and individuals.

-All implementations are 3-clause BSD.
+All implementations are licensed under Apache 2.0.

 Check out the documentation right here on grpc.io.

 The gRPC project has an RFC process, through which new features are designed and approved for implementation.
 They are tracked in this repository.

 How long are gRPC releases supported for?